About the Course and Forms, Part 1

 You have unlimited access to all the lessons 24 hours a day, for as long as you want or need them, so you can take the course at your own pace and go back to review any materials any time you want.
 All of our courses have quizzes, as well as exercises that you can send in for feedback from Dr. Susan Weinschenk.

-Become a Detailed Interaction Design expert.
+Become a UX Detailed Design expert.
 Click the Purchase button at the top of this page and get started now.

 If you have any questions please email us at: firstname.lastname@example.org.